In order to prepare for Bundler 4, you can easily configure Bundler 2.7 to

 The bundle inject

-command is deprecated and replaced with bundle add
+command will be replaced with bundle add

 We believe the new command fits the user’s mental model better and it supports